NeaseRoboticsTeam/First-STEAMworks/README.md

 ###Assignments
 > - Correct and submit file "Correct1.c"

 **This readme is written in Markdown language, it's really simple and easy to learn.
-If you have any suggestions to improve this page please submit them in the form of a pull request
+If you have any suggestions to improve this page please submit them.